oxarbitrage/udf-bitshares-wrapper/README.md

 UDF protocol is needed to build DEX market charts with TradingView.

-This wrapper will expose udf calls y calling a bitshares witness node to get data from the dex.
+This wrapper will expose an udf API set by calling a bitshares witness node with `market_history` plugin enabled to get data from the dex.

 ## Online demo

 http://open-explorer.io/tradingview/

 ## Basic run:
 ```